 What that means in simple parlance is that Islam believes itself to be the embodiment of obedient humanity and the Charge of Obedience to Allah.
 With that claim firmly established and signed to by more than 45 Islamic States, as well as taking cognisance of…..

 All the rights and freedoms stipulated in this Declaration are subject to the Islamic Shari’ah.

 The Islamic Shari’ah is the only source of reference for the explanation or clarification of any of the articles of this Declaration.

-The CDHRI clearly establishes the principle that Islam represents the true faith of all humanity.
+The CDHRI establishes the principle that Islam represents the true faith of all humanity.
 It is the Qur’an, Sira and a’Hadith that constitute the evidence of what that claim means.
 However, Islam cannot be understood politically, until it is first understood theologically.
-Unless we have a means to differentiate Islamic theology from Political Islam, we will never understand Political Islam itself.
+Unless we have the means to differentiate Islamic theology from Political Islam, we will never understand Political Islam itself.
 Political Islam, can be best understood in the term Lesser Jihad.
 Theological Islam, can be best understood in the term, Greater Jihad.
 These are not fictional terms.
 They represent the way Islam, defines itself.
 They are grounded in canonical books in Islam, including Qur’an, and they are evidenced in real life in the way Muslims conduct themselves in this nation.

 Inner struggle – Muhammed’s struggle to convince others that he was the Prophet of God – Greater Jihad– reason – persuasion – personal rejection – ending in the Hijra.
 Greater Jihad is presented to western minds as inner purity – and denotes a sense of one’s personal struggle inwardly to conform to Islamic ideals and ordinances.